davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/and-or.png)

-Again, there's a tidy explanation for the split at the end, though I'm still kind of bewildered that this stuff actually shows up at such at low level.
+Again, there's a tidy explanation for the split at the end, though I'm still sort of bewildered that this stuff actually shows up so strongly and at such a low level.
 "Or" introduces a potential branch in the narrative, a state of indeterminacy - Robert will blow the bridge, or he'll die trying; Lucy will marry Cecil, or she will marry George; etc. And so, as the plot moves towards a close, "or" has to fall off as the ending is revealed, as uncertainty is replaced by certainty, as the plot gets sealed up as a unity and the Jamesian "circle" comes to a close?

 ## To be